 ActivePlanning worked on a pro-bono basis with a local volunteer to survey a section of the Lea Navigation in Hackney, where poor towpath surfacing had reduced accessibility and increased risks to towpath users.
 The towpath surface had become pitted and in wet weather was almost impassable, especially for buggy and wheelchair users.
 The output was a speculative report sent to the Canal and River Trust for consideration.
 The path has since been repaired.

-Experience prior to starting Active Planning - Richard Lewis
+experience prior to founding activeplanning - Richard Lewis

-Winning bidding documents.
 At Witteveen+Bos UK, Richard played a leading role in The Highland Council's successful bid to deliver a £6.5m Inverness City Active Travel Network.
 He sub-edited Royal Borough of Kingston's successful £30m mini-Holland funding bid and proposed new and amended cycle routes in the borough.
-More information...

 Richard's sketch designs for Blackfriars Road, Stratford High Street and Parliament Square helped to kick-start LCC's most successful campaign yet - Love London Go Dutch.
 Versions of all three of the schemes were implemented.

-Cycling infrastructure design research.
 In 2012 Richard and two others cycled a self-guided 'infrastructure safari' through the Netherlands, Germany and Denmark, finishing in Copenhagen.
-This resulted in considerable practical (user) understanding about infrastructure design in the three countries.
+This resulted in a considerable practical (user) understanding of infrastructure design in the three countries.

 2012-2013 LB Newham Development Management